open-rcp/rcp_client/README.md

-# Flutter RCP Client
+# RCP Client

 A cross-platform client for the Remote Computing Protocol (RCP) system, built using Flutter and Rust with a dependency-free architecture.

 ## Overview

-The Flutter RCP Client is designed to provide a modern, cross-platform solution for connecting to RCP servers.
+The RCP Client is designed to provide a modern, cross-platform solution for connecting to RCP servers.
 It leverages Flutter's UI capabilities while integrating with the Rust-based RCP client libraries through a dedicated Foreign Function Interface (FFI) bridge, ensuring clean separation of concerns and minimizing dependencies.

 ## Features